tsathoqqua/limadocs/docs/source/module/m_vendor.rst

 ==================

-m_vendor is used to create vendor objects that buy and sell stuff they work as traditional shopkeepers and also bartenders
+m_vendor is used to create vendor objects that buy and sell stuff they work as traditional shopkeepers and also bartenders.
 See: /domains/std/shopkeeper.c
+See: M_VALUABLE for possible interactions.

 Functions
 =========